-Originally pioneered as a non-destructive technique for geophysical investigations, GPR can be used to obtain information about what lies beneath the earth’s surface and to non-destructively detect and map both natural geological features and buried man-made infrastructure.
+Originally pioneered as a non-destructive technique for geophysical investigations, Ground penetrating radar can be used to obtain information about what lies beneath the earth’s surface and to non-destructively detect and map both natural geological features and buried man-made infrastructure.

 GPR works by transmitting a small pulse of ultra-wide band (UWB) electromagnetic energy into the material under investigation and then records the time it takes for some or all of that energy to be returned, along with a measure of its signal strength.

 A GPR antenna, which contains both transmitting and receiving elements, is placed on, or very near to the surface of the ground (or material under investigation), and moved across it to scan the area.